rieder/rieder.github.io/index.md

 ---
-layout: home
+layout: page
 ---
-# Welcome to rieder.github.io
+## Welcome to rieder.github.io

 This page is hosted with GitHub Pages.
 My main website is at https://stevenrieder.com.